snorresvendsen/hello-world/README.md

 2013: Common Lisp.
 2016: Clojure.

-"Noob" is not an insult, it's a state of mind.
+"Noob" is not only an insult, it's also a state of mind.